HikariKnight/quickpassthrough/README.md

 Copy the files back to your system (blank files inside .d/ folders will be used to "undo" any new config files we wrote) and rebuild your initramfs then remove the kernel arguments listed in config/kernel_args from your bootloader (if your system use kernelstub, grubby or you had to manually add them).

 ## How do I just disable vfio for 1 boot?
 Remove the vfio kernel arguments from your bootloader by pressing E on the boot menu.
-The kernel arguments added to the bootloader can be found in the config/kernel_args file
+The kernel arguments added to the bootloader can be found in the config/kernel_args file. <br>
 NOTE: You can also just remove them from your bootloader permanently and update your bootloader if you want to keep the config files on your system.

 ## What this project does NOT do